Garvit1809/DeepDiveHacks/README.md

 ---

 ## How we built it ⚙️

+1) **Frontend** :- We used Vite.js, Chakra-Ui and javascript to build our UI and used styled-components and locomotive-scroll for creating smooth animations.
+It was our first time using locomotive-scroll, so developing the frontend was full of learning
+2) **Backend** :- We built our server through **node.js** and express.js for handling API requests.
+We also integrated a map using **leaflet** and **Google Map** services.
+Also used **Mongoose acts as a front end to MongoDB** which acts as a front end to MongoDB
-The real gem behind the project is the databases and the api's which we have created by our own.
-We have used MongoDB database to store the posts.
+3) **Database** :- The real gem behind the project is the databases and the api's which we have created by our own.
+We have used MongoDB database to store data of fishes.

 ## Installation/Execution ✅